cabo/kramdown-rfc/README.md

 # Tools

 Joe Hildebrand has a
-[grunt][] plugin for kramdown-rfc2629 at: https://github.com/hildjj/grunt-kramdown-rfc2629
+[grunt][] plugin for kramdown-rfc at: https://github.com/hildjj/grunt-kramdown-rfc2629
 .
 Get started with it at:
 https://github.com/hildjj/grunt-init-rfc
 .
-This provides a self-refreshing web page with the kramdown-rfc2629/xml2rfc rendition of the draft you are editing.
+This provides a self-refreshing web page with the kramdown-rfc/xml2rfc rendition of the draft you are editing.

 [grunt]: http://gruntjs.com

 Martin Thomson has an [I-D Template][] for github repositories that enable collaboration on draft development.
-This supports kramdown-rfc2629 out of the box.
+This supports kramdown-rfc out of the box.
 Just name your draft like `draft-ietf-unicorn-protocol-latest.md` and follow the installation instructions.